Save the date!

 Promoting the fair

 We will work hard to publicise the fair as widely as possible but would ask that all organisations also take responsibility for marketing and publicising this event through your social networks, newsletters and by any other methods available.
 This will ensure that the event is known about throughout Edinburgh and will ultimately produce potential volunteers for you.

-If you would like to help us to spread the word about the fair why not share this page voled.in/fair using the share buttons and use our hashtag #edvolfair19.
+If you would like to help us to spread the word about the fair why not share this page voled.in/fair using the share buttons and use our hashtag #edvolfair21.

-Promotional flyers, posters and email signature banners are now available to download in the sidebar, and professional prints of the flyer and poster will be mailed to organisations across the city (including all stallholders) as soon as we have received delivery.
-The fair programme will also be made available on this page as soon as it is ready.
+Promotional email signature banners, flyers and posters are now available to download from the sidebar (below on mobile) on this page.
+Professional prints of the posters will also be mailed to organisations across the city (including all stallholders) as soon as we have received delivery.
+The fair programme is now available as well as a stallholder map.